Veer Lorik

-Veer Lorik is part of the Bhojpuri folklore of Bihar and eastern Uttar Pradesh, India.
+Veer Ahir Lorik is part of the Bhojpuri folklore of Bihar and eastern Uttar Pradesh, India.
 According to S.M.
-Pandey, it is considered to be the different Ramayana version.
-Pandey notes that the three castes whose members sing the Loriki are the Dhadhor (Danhor), Kishnaut and Gval (Gvalbansi).
+Pandey, it is considered to be the different Ramayana version Yadav warrior.
+Pandey notes that the three castes whose members sing the Loriki are the Dhadhor (Danhor), Kishnaut and Gval (Gvalbansi) all these comes of Yaduvanshi Branches.
 Veer Lorik is a divine character of this.
 The Veer Lorik Stone on the banks of the Son River in the Sonbhadra, Uttar Pradesh, contains a love story.
 He is sometimes known as the Lorikayan, after the folkloric tale of that name.

 Story

 During the 5th century, there was a state called Agori along the Son River (now located in Sonbhadra district).
 Molagat bhar, the ruling king of the state, despite being a very good king, was jealous of a man named Mehra because of the power he wielded.

-One day King Molagat bhar invited Mehra to a gambling match.
+One day King Molagat Bhar invited Mehra to a gambling match.
 It was proposed that the winner of the gambling game will rule over the state.
 Mehra accepted the king's proposal and they began gambling.
 The king lost everything and had to leave his kingdom.
 Seeing the plight of the king, Lord Brahma came as a disguised monk and gave him some coins, assuring him that once he plays a game with those coins, his rule would return.
 The king obeyed, and won.
 Mehra lost six times and gambled everything away, including his wife, who was pregnant.
 In the seventh time, he lost his wife's womb as well.
 But the king seemed to show generosity towards Mehra.
 He said that if the upcoming baby is a boy then he will work in the stables and if it is girl, she will be appointed in the service of the Queen.

 Mehra's seventh child was born as a girl, and named Manjari.
 When the King discovered this, he sent soldiers to bring Manjari to him.
 But Manjari's mother refused to part with her daughter.
 Instead, she sent a message to the king that he would have to kill Manjari's husband if he wanted to take her with him.

 Hence, Manjari's parents were anxious to find a suitor for Manjari who could defeat the king after the wedding.
 Manjari asked her parents to go to the place of the people named Balia where they will find a youngster named Veer Lorik.
 He was her lover in a previous life, and also capable of defeating the king.